How to Change People’s Minds

 The first: How can we change the minds of those who haven’t thought critically?

-Cook and Lewandowsky (2011) have put together a concise handbook on ‘debunking’ which addresses, as a foundational perspective, that once people process information, it’s quite difficult to remove that information’s influence.
+Cook and Lewandowsky (2011) have put together a concise handbook on ‘debunking’ that addresses, as a foundational perspective, that once people process information, it’s quite difficult to remove that information’s influence.
 This concept is not new.
 Research literature has long discussed the power of belief(s) on cognitive processing, as well as the sustainability of this power.
 According to Cook and Lewandowsky (2011; see also Lewandowsky et al., 2012), a common solution strategy is to remove the influence of erroneous information by providing, educating, adding (any or all of the above) correct information.
 But this strategy is in itself erroneous because it, to some extent, ignores some implicit processes of bias.
 Instead, they recommend three routes towards successful debunking:

 - The position you are trying to teach must focus on the core evidence rather than their misinformation.
 Though you should refute the incorrect information (i.e. the ‘myth’), your position must be the primary focus.
-By making the refutation of the myth centre-stage, cognitive processing of the myth is still reinforced, which winds up making it less likely to successfully combat the myth.
+By making the refutation of the myth center-stage, cognitive processing of the myth is still reinforced, which winds up making it less likely to successfully combat the myth.

 - Any mention of said myth should be prefaced by explicit warning that the following information is erroneous.